hopfenspace/MateBot/docs/source/installation.rst

 .. code-block::

-    balance - Use this command to show a user's balance blame - Use this command to show the user(s) with the highest debts communism - Use this command to start a communism data - Use this command to see the data the bot has stored about you drink - Consume drinks for 1.00€ each help - Use this command if you need help history - Use this command to get an overview of your transactions ice - Consume ices for 0.50€ each pay - Use this command to create a payment request pizza - Consume pizzas for 2.00€ each send - Use this command once per user to start interacting with this bot start - Use this command once per user to start interacting with this bot vouch - Use this command to vouch for other users water - Consume waters for 0.50€ each zwegat - Use this command to show the central funds
+    balance - Show a user's balance
+    blame - Show the user(s) with the highest debts communism - Start a communism
+    data - See the data the bot has stored about you drink - Consume drinks for 1.00€ each help - Get help about commands
+    history - Get an overview of your transactions ice - Consume ices for 0.50€ each pay - Create a payment request
+    pizza - Consume pizzas for 2.00€ each send - Send money to another user start -  Start interacting with this bot (only once) vouch - Vouch for other users to allow them to use this bot water - Consume waters for 0.50€ each zwegat - Show the central funds

 MateBot Configuration
 ---------------------